securityjoes/Crowdstrike-Deploy/README.md

 | Mac                | ✖               | MEGA            | ✖              |

 ## How to Configure Crowdstrike Deploy?
-To be able to use Crowdstrike Deploy, you need to configure
+To be able to use Crowdstrike Deploy, you need to configure 4 variables in the code. </br>
+First, download the latest version of Crowdstrike Deploy by clicking on the green `<> Code` button at the top of the repository. </br>
+Then open Crowdstrike Deploy on your preferred ISE, could be PowerShell ISE or even Notepad ++, and add the following data: